 "Tsunami" is a Japanese word and means "harbour wave."
 Tsunami waves are waves that travel in open water invisible for the naked eye.
 As soon as the tsunami waves approach the shore line, they grow in height and flood the shoreline fast and expectantly.
-Tsunami waves are normally linked to offshore earthquakes.
+Tsunami waves occur as a result of offshore earthquakes.

 Non-seismic related tsunamis (also called displacement waves) can be caused by a large landslide under water, the collapse of a mountain or volcano into the ocean, by a volcanic eruption or a meteorite impact into the ocean.